erlzhang/erl.im/_posts/2018-09-08-gitbook-made-of-jekyll-en.md

 *Gitbook* can be extended by plugins, but there are limitations.
 It is also hard to be further developed for  I'm not familiar with `nodejs`.
 So I made a website powered by both of *Gitbook* and *Jekyll*.

 I have used *Jekyll* before *Gitbook*.
 It's convenient to write a plugin.
 And I'm a *Ruby* programmer.
-I write a `shell` to combine the function of these two generator mechanically.
-However, it is a waste of the disk memory and not convenient to mange the files.
+I write a `shell` to combine the function of these two generators mechanically.
+However, it is a waste of the disk memory and not convenient to manage the files.
 I finally decided to copy the functions of *Gitbook* with a *Jekyll* plugin.

 **Principles:** The construction of the source files should be in consonance with those in *Gitbook*,  so that my site can be migrated from *Gitbook* to *Jekyll* perfectly.

 ## The construction of source files in Gitbook

 - `README.md` is the index page of the book, which should be generated to `index.html`.
-- `SUMMARY.md` is the categlog and contains the order and hierarchies of chapters.
+- `SUMMARY.md` is the catalogue and contains the order and hierarchies of chapters.
-- Others are chapters written in `markdown` files and should be parsed nomally.
+- Others are chapters written in `markdown` files and should be parsed normally.

 It could be hard to parse the `SUMMARY.md`.
 I can open the file and read for each line to match with titles and links by `RegExp`.
 But it's not easy to get the hierarchies and there may be other exceptions.
-I thought is for a while and found that I can convert the `markdown` file to a `html` file by the converter powerd by *Jekyll*.
+I thought is for a while and found that I can convert the `markdown` file to a `html` file by the converter powered by *Jekyll*.
 Then I can extract what I want with `xpath`.

 ```ruby
 def parse_summary(summary)